 Unencrypted <content/> elements are NOT ALLOWED as child elements of the stanza and MUST be dropped.

-Elements in the <content/> element MUST be identified using an element name and namespace.
+Elements in the <content/> elements <payload/> element MUST be identified using an element name and namespace.
 Notably the <body/> element MUST contain a valid namespace (i.e. "jabber:client").

 As a first, naïve approach a recipient of a message containing an <envelope/> element could simply reinject the reassambled unencrypted stanza into the XML stream.
 This might introduce some security issues.
-Most notably, there is no way to distinguish end-to-end encrypted elements from unencrypted elements.
+Most notably, depending on the clients implementation it may become ambiguous which elements were received end-to-end encrypted and which were received unencrypted.